Palestinians clash with Israeli police at Jerusalem holy site, 31 injured

 JERUSALEM, April 22 (Reuters) - At least 31 Palestinians were injured in clashes with Israeli police at Al-Aqsa mosque compound in Jerusalem on Friday, Palestinian medics said, the latest outbreak in a recent upsurge of violence at a site revered by Muslims and Jews alike.

-According to the Palestinian Red Crescent ambulance service, 14 Palestinians were taken to the hospital, two with serious injuries.
+The Palestinian Red Crescent ambulance service said 14 Palestinians had been taken to hospital, two with serious injuries.

-Reuters witnesses said police entered the compound after the morning prayers and fired rubber bullets and stun grenades at a crowd of about 200 Palestinians, some of whom were throwing rocks.
-Police also fired rubber bullets from a close range at a group of journalists documenting the clashes, the witnesses said.
+Reuters witnesses said police entered the compound after the morning prayers and fired rubber-tipped bullets and stun grenades at a crowd of about 200 Palestinians, some of whom were throwing rocks.
+Police also fired rubber-tipped bullets from a close range at a group of journalists documenting the clashes, the witnesses said.

-Violence at the compound, known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary, has surged over the past week, raising concerns about a slide back into wider Israeli-Palestinian conflict.
+An upsurge of violence in Israel and the occupied Palestinian territories in recent weeks has raised fears of a relapse into a broader conflict, like last year's Gaza war.

-Since March, Israeli forces have killed at least 29 Palestinians in West Bank raids, according to the Palestinian health ministry, and a series of deadly Arab street attacks have killed 14 people in Israel, Israeli police and medics said.
+Since March Israeli forces have killed at least 29 Palestinians in West Bank raids, the Palestinian health ministry said, and a series of deadly Arab street attacks have killed 14 people in Israel, Israeli police and medics said.

+Last Friday, more than 150 Palestinians and several Israeli police officers were injured in similar clashes at Al-Aqsa, Palestinian medics and Israeli police said.

+The conduct of Israeli security forces that day "raises serious concerns that the use of force was widespread, unnecessary and indiscriminate," a spokesperson for the UN High Commissioner for Human Rights said in a statement.

-Tensions this year have been heightened in part by the Muslim holy month of Ramadan coinciding with the Jewish celebration of Passover, which brings more Muslim and Jewish visitors to the compound.
+Tensions this year have been heightened in part by the Muslim holy month of Ramadan coinciding with the Jewish celebration of Passover, which brings more Muslim and Jewish visitors to the compound, the holiest in Judaism.

-Palestinians accuse Israel of not doing enough to enforce a long-standing ban on Jewish worship at the third holiest site in Islam and see such visits as a provocation.
+Palestinians accuse Israel of restricting Muslim worship at Al-Aqsa mosque - the third holiest site in Islam and known to Jews as the Temple Mount - while not doing enough to enforce a long-standing ban on Jewish prayerthere.
 Israel rejects this accusation.

 As in previous years, Israel is halting Jewish visits during the final days of Ramadan, starting Friday, an Israeli official said.
 Traditionally, Muslim attendance at the compound increases during the final days of the fasting month.

+Palestinians want East Jerusalem to be the capital of a state they seek to establish in the occupied West Bank and Gaza.

-(Reporting by Sinan Abu Mayzer, Amar Awad, Ari Rabinovitch and Dan Williams in Jerusalem and Ali Sawafta in Ramallah; Writing by Henriette Chacar; Editing by Tomasz Janowski)
+(Reporting by Sinan Abu Mayzer, Amar Awad, Ari Rabinovitch and Dan Williams in Jerusalem and Ali Sawafta in Ramallah; Writing by Henriette Chacar; Editing by Tomasz Janowski and Gareth Jones)

 ((henriette.chacar@thomsonreuters.com; +44 20 7536 7465; Reuters Messaging: @HenrietteChacar))